 PA IPL supports our members on the local, state, and national level as they advocate for policies and legislation that will increase energy efficiency and reduce our contribution to climate change.
-Our unique message is to focus attention on the moral implications of climate change.
+Our unique message is to focus attention on the moral charges and implications of climate change.

 Interfaith Moral Advocacy Workshop participant quotes

 “The Interfaith Climate Advocacy Workshop will surprise you.
 It offers so much more than alarming climate crisis details.
 It offers real tools to use to influence our legislators to act now on our behalf to change climate policies.
 One leaves this workshop feeling able to engage with the most resistant of policy makers.”

 “The Advocacy Training was an energizing day that gave me the tools I need to be an active participant in our democracy as a person of faith concerned about the impacts of climate change.
 Though we came from many traditions, the interfaith community can witness that it is united in its call to care for God’s world.
 I take heart knowing that God is calling so many of us to raise our voices on behalf of creation and the world’s most vulnerable.”

 “This workshop was a great amalgamation of Faith Beliefs working together on a moral issue of great urgency in our world.
 For me It provided a renewed hope and encouragement to continue faith-rooted advocacy.”

 Marie, Catholic Religious Sister, Philadelphia